 The history of Holy Family Parish (Chicago, IL) is highlighted through items from Loyola's Special Collections.

 The journal of the Illinois Catholic Historical Society founded by Frederick Siedenburg, S.J., after the celebration of the Illinois State Centennial in 1918.

 Documents from the Loyola Special Collections relating to the founding fathers of the United States.

 The Century of Progress World's Fair ran from 1933 through 1934.
 The images in this collection were taken by Samuel Insull, Jr.

 Images of Chicago during the mid to late 20th century from collections at the Loyola University Chicago Archives & Special Collections.

 Established in 1905 by Father Francis C. Kelley, the Catholic Church Extension Society provides funding and resources to dioceses and parishes in the United States.
-These collections are from the CCES Photograph Collection and records at the Loyola University Chicago Special Collections.
-The Father Francis C. Kelley papers are hosted by the Loyola Special Collections on behalf of the Archdiocese of Oklahoma City, which holds his papers.
+The collection includes photographs of churches, chapel cars, motor chapels, chapel boats, and chapel wagons.
+Both the records and photograph collection of the Catholic Church are part of the Loyola University Chicago Special Collections.

 The Michalak Collection features 19th century British broadsides and books showcasing the work of illustrators such as George Cruikshank, Robert Cruikshank, James Gillray, and John Leech.